RockiRider/mui-sonner/packages/mui-sonner/README.md

 # Mui - Sonner

 This is a package that combines [sonner](https://www.npmjs.com/package/sonner) and [MUI](https://mui.com/) to achieve a simple, opinionated toast component for react.
+If you are not using MUI, you should use [sonner](https://www.npmjs.com/package/sonner) directly.

+## Features

+- **Avoids Context**: Like [sonner](https://www.npmjs.com/package/sonner), it doesn't use context to avoid unnecessary re-renders.
+- **Alerts**: The toast that is actually built around using the [Alert component from MUI](https://mui.com/material-ui/react-alert/), so it's easy to customize.
+- **Styling**: Leverages MUI components, meaning the toast and components inside it will use your already defined MUI theme.

 ## Usage